Diamonds in the Sky

 Diamonds in the Sky is a 2018 Nigerian drama film directed by Kunle Afolayan and produced by Femi Adebayo.
 The film stars Femi Adebayo, Omowumi Dada, and Joke Silva with Ali Nuhu, Bolaji Oba, and Toyin Abraham in supporting roles.
-The film tells the story of three families where they struggle when cancer affects their lives.
+The film tells the story of three families that struggle when cancer affects their lives.

-The film received mostly positive critics acclaim and screened worldwide.
+The film received mostly positive critics' acclaim and screened worldwide.
 The film was nominated for 11 Best of Nollywood Awards including Best Actress in a Supporting Role, Best Actress (English) and Best Director.